-The Graduate School of Business (GSB) is located at Statham Campus and currently Professor Gurmeet Singh is the Head of School of Business and Management and Director of Master of Business Administration (MBA) programme.
+The Graduate School of Business (GSB) is located at Statham Campus (map), and currently Professor Gurmeet Singh is the Head of School of Business and Management and Director of Master of Business Administration (MBA) programme.

-The MBA programme was first offered in 1995 by The University of The South Pacific.
+The MBA programme was first offered in the year 1995 by The University of The South Pacific.
 It has since then established itself as a high quality, internationally recognized programme.
-As well as offering the MBA courses to both full-time and part-time students in Suva, we continued to deliver the programme to part-time students to other pacific island nation.
+As well as offering the MBA courses to both full-time and part-time students in Suva, the school has continued to deliver the programme to part-time students to other Pacific Island nations.
 Year after year there has been an increase in MBA student enrollments.

 Excellence, flexibility, and relevance are the aims of the University of the South Pacific’s MBA Programme.
 The Programme is intended for managers, practicing executives, administrators and other professionals.
-The main aim is to provide them with knowledge and skills to enhance their performance and to enable them to assume broader responsibility in the rapidly changing environment faced by business and government alike.
+The main aim is to provide them with knowledge and skills to enhance their performance and to enable them to assume broader responsibility in the rapidly changing environment faced by businesses and governments alike.